quay/quay-operator/docs/upgrades.md

 ```

 2. If external access was provided using a `Route`, change the `Route` to point back to the original `Service` using the UI or `kubectl`.

+#### Supported QuayEcosystem Configurations for Upgrades

+The Quay Operator will report errors in its logs and in `status.conditions` if migrating a `QuayEcosystem` component fails or is unsupported.
+All unmanaged components should migrate successfully because no Kubernetes resources need to be adopted and all the necessary values are already provided in Quay's `config.yaml`.

+**Database**
+Ephemeral database not supported (`volumeSize` field must be set).
+The `postgres` user must have a password set and referenced in `credentialsSecretName` (instructions above).

+**Redis**
+Nothing special needed.

+**External Access**
+Only `Route` access supported.

+**Clair**
+Nothing special needed.

+**Object Storage**
+`QuayEcosystem` did not have a managed object storage component, so object storage will always be marked as unmanaged.
+Local storage is not supported.

+**Repository Mirroring**
+Nothing special needed.